Johns Hopkins Center for Injury Research & Policy

 Training and education are critical to attract talent and ensure our professionals have the necessary skills.

-We're committed to the translation of research into practice, and the forging of new collaboration.
+We're committed to the translation of research into practice, and the forging of new collaborations.

 Our faculty place priority on conducting high-quality research to reduce and prevent injuries.